An introduction and definition of density, specific weight and specific gravity - formulas with examples

 Specific Gravity (Relative Density)

-The Specific Gravity - SG - of a liquid is a dimensionless unit defined as the ratio of density of the liquid to the density of water at a specified temperature.
-Specific Gravity of a liquid can be expressed
+The Specific Gravity - SG - is a dimensionless unit defined as the ratio of density of the substance to the density of water at a specified temperature.
+Specific Gravity can be expressed

-ρ = density of fluid or substance (kg/m3)
+ρsubstance = density of the fluid or substance (kg/m3)

-It is common to use the density of water at 4 oC (39oF) as reference - at this point the density of water is at the highest - 1000 kg/m3 or 62.4 lb/ft3.
+It is common to use the density of water at 4 oC (39oF) as reference since at this point the density of water is at the highest - 1000 kg/m3 or 62.4 lb/ft3.

 - Thermal Properties of Water Density, Freezing temperature, Boiling temperature, Latent heat of melting, Latent heat of evaporation, Critical temperature ...